-- University volunteers do not have an employment relationship with the University on any grounds or for any reason and are not covered by the Fair Labor Standards Act or West Virginia regulations.
-They are not eligible for University-sponsored benefits, including workers compensation.
+2.1.2 Per IRS guidelines, volunteers are not considered employees and are not covered by the Fair Labor Standards Act or West Virginia regulations.
+They are ineligible for University-sponsored benefits, including workers compensation.

 - Must be over 14 years of age.